Rudolf Hoernlé: Life

-Rudolf Hoernle was born in Secundra, near Agra, British India on 14 November 1841, the son of a German Protestant missionary family.
+Rudolf Hoernle was born in Sikandra, near Agra, British India on 14 November 1841, the son of a German Protestant missionary family.
 His father Christian Theophilus Hoernle (1804–1882) had translated the gospels into Kurdish and Urdu, and came from a family with a history of missionary activity and social activism in southwest Germany.
 Hoernle at age 7 was sent to Germany to be with his grandparents for his education.

 Hoernlé attended school in Switzerland, then completed theological studies in Schönthal and the University of Basel.
 He attended theological college in London in 1860, studying Sanskrit under Theodor Goldstucker from 1864 to 1865.

 He was ordained in 1864, and became a member of the Church Missionary Society.
 He returned to India in 1865 as a missionary posted in Mirat.
 He requested a transfer from active missionary service, and accepted a teaching position at the Jay Narayan college in Varanasi (Benares Hindu University), coming in contact with Dayanand Saraswati of the Arya Samaj movement.
 In 1878, he moved to Cathedral Mission College in West Bengal as its Principal (University of Calcutta).
 He joined the Indian Education Service, where the Government engaged his services to inspect coins and archaeological deposits, a role expanded to the study of discoveries related to India in Central Asian archaeological sites.

 Hoernlé was elected the President of the Asiatic Society of Bengal in 1897.
 In 1899, at age 58, he retired and settled in Oxford.
 He continued to publish his studies from Oxford, including his Studies in the Medicine of Ancient India in 1907.
 He died on 12 November 1918 from influenza.